 The Do’s and Don’ts of Confronting Your Family

 Okay, I don’t see why you wouldn’t want to go with any of the perfectly fine solutions mentioned above.
 But if, for some reason, I won’t even try to understand, you really want to try your best and explain your job to your family for realsies, I’ve prepared some advice for you:

 To keep things positive, I’ll start with the Do’s – the things that probably won’t hurt you while explaining SEO to your loved ones:

-- Make sure they have at least a rough idea what the Internet is – and if they don’t, you can dodge a bullet by introducing them to this beautiful world of memes and kitten videos.
-Honestly, once they go online for the first time they won’t give a damn about what you do job-wise.
+- Make sure they have at least a rough idea of what the Internet is – and if they don’t, you can dodge a bullet by introducing them to this beautiful world of memes and kitten videos.
+But, honestly, once they go online for the first time, they won’t give a damn about what you do job-wise.

 - Describe your daily routine – I find this one particularly helpful.
 Search engine optimization might sound weird and mysterious, but analyzing data, writing articles, or communicating with clients doesn’t.
 All in all, it’s not rocket science: an office job is an office job.

 - Be patient – yeah, it sucks being asked the same question all the time (especially when you don’t have a short answer or any answer at all).
 But the people who ask all those horrible questions do it because they love you and they want to know you better because they care for you (or they just want to avoid the awkward silence at the dinner table between the main course and dessert).
 Either way, take a deep breath, stay calm and do your best.

 Here are some things you should probably avoid if you want to make it to the dessert: